The Handbook is published annually and provides staff and students with comprehensive information about every course, including:

-Students, staff, and other users of the University Handbook can access the online handbook archive via a dedicated handbooks archive page.
-This page links to all previous handbooks in the existing handbook archive.
+Students, staff, and other users of the University Handbook can access the handbooks from prior years via a dedicated handbooks archive page.
+This page links to all previous handbooks from 2011.

-- Students will now be more directly connected to richer and more comprehensive information about units of study to better inform their enrolment choices.
-In addition to unit descriptions and availabilities, this also includes information about unit content, learning outcomes, learning and teaching structures, and more detailed information on past assessment tasks.
+Each unit listed in a handbook unit of study table is directly linked to comprehensive information to better inform students of their enrolment choices.
+In addition to unit descriptions and availabilities, a unit of study page includes information about unit content, learning outcomes, and detailed information on assessment tasks.

-- The navigation options at the top of each handbook page have been customised so that students, staff, and other handbook users can navigate seamlessly to information across the University website that is directly relevant to use of the University Handbook.
+Students, staff, and other handbook users can navigate seamlessly to information across the University website that is directly relevant to use of the University Handbook.
 This includes key dates, course planning information and the University’s glossary of key terms.
+They can also navigate across handbooks using the ‘breadcrumbs’ at the top of each handbook subpage and the handbook page directories.

 Some course and unit of study information is not contained in the University Handbook, such as course application deadlines, enrolment intakes and information about unit of study fees.
 This information can be accessed via the Sydney Courses website.